OpenMined/writing/README.md

 #### **README.md**

-Tracking all writing projects as a part of OpenMined's blog: https://blog.openmined.org/
+This repo is for tracking all writing projects for OpenMined's blog: https://blog.openmined.org/

+Not yet on the team? **Check out our [Writing Team Roadmap](https://github.com/OpenMined/Roadmap/tree/master/writing_team) for information on how to join us!**

 ## Writing team - Quick Links